 3. Letter of Claim

-If the independent medical expert has concluded that medical negligence is the cause of your injury/poor outcome then your solicitor will draft a Letter of Claim to the doctor who performed the surgery.
-A Letter of Claim will outline the nature of your case and invites the medical practitioner to settle your cosmetic surgery claim.
+If the independent medical expert concludes that medical negligence * is the cause of your injury/poor outcome, your solicitor will draft a ‘Letter of Claim’ to the doctor who performed the surgery.
+A ‘Letter of Claim’ will outline the nature of your case.
+This letter invites the medical practitioner to settle your cosmetic surgery claim.

-The next steps involved are heavily dependent on your case and response to your Letter of Claim and will determine whether your case will be brought to court or settled outside of court.
+The next steps involved are heavily dependent on your case and response to your ‘Letter of Claim’.
+It will determine whether your case will be brought to court or settled outside of court.
 Your solicitor will be on hand every step of the way to guide you through this process.